Ixifi (Infliximab)

 Storage

-Ixifi is stored by healthcare professionals in the refrigerator at 2° to 8° Celsius.
-If removed from refrigeration, it can be stored at room temperature up to 30°C for a maximum of 6 months, but not beyond the expiration date.
-Once removed from the fridge, it cannot be returned to refrigeration.
-Keep away from children and use only single-use vials as directed by healthcare professionals.
+Store Ixifi in its original package in the refrigerator at 2° to 8° Celsius.
+It can be kept at room temperature (up to 30°C) for a maximum of 6 months, but must not exceed the expiration date.

 Overdose Information